 Qualifications that relate to an occupation on the skilled occupation list

 To be eligible for a Graduate Visa under the Graduate Work Stream, your qualification must relate to an occupation on the Medium to Long Term Strategic Skills List (the MLTSSL).
-You can find a full list of occupations included in the MLTSSL here.

 Sometimes, the relationship between your qualification and a listed occupation may be fairly obvious.
 If, for example, you have Certificate III in Bricklaying/Blocklaying, then the Bricklayer occupation may be a clear selection.
 Other times, a relationship can be harder to establish.
 We recommend you talk to a migration agent who will be able to let you know which occupation best matches your degree.

-Recognized Prior Learning and the Minimum Time Requirements
+Recognised Prior Learning and the Minimum Time Requirements

-Recognized prior learning can reduce the time it takes for you to complete your degree.
+Recognised prior learning can reduce the time it takes for you to complete your degree.
 But if prior learning reduces your study time, will you still meet the minimum time requirements?